rjwut/advent/README.md

 A generic implementation of the [A* algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm).

+These classes use arrays to represent coordinates, which get converted to strings to use as keys.
+In `BooleanInfiniteGrid`, these keys are stored in a `Set`; a key's presence in the `Set` indicates that the value at those coordinates is `true`; otherwise, the value is `false`.
+For `InfiniteGrid`, the elements are stored in a `Map` under those keys.
+You can create your own infinite grid implementation by extending `AbstractInfiniteGrid`.

-### `infinite-grid` and `boolean-infinite-grid`
+### `abstract-infinite-grid`

-These modules contain classes are useful for scenarios where you need to work with a grid, but using arrays is less convenient because of any of the following reasons:
+This module exports the `AbstractInfiniteGrid` class, which is extended by `BooleanInfiniteGrid` and `InfiniteGrid`.
+These classes are useful where arrays are less desireable for working with a grid because of any of the following reasons:

 - The coordinate space doesn't begin with zero (and may be negative).
 - You don't know the size of the grid before you create it.
 - The grid is large but sparsely populated.
 - You're dealing with more than two dimensions.

-These classes use arrays to represent coordinates, which get converted to strings to use as keys.
-In `BooleanInfiniteGrid`, these keys are stored in a `Set`; a key's presence in the `Set` indicates that the value at those coordinates is `true`; otherwise, the value is `false`.
-For `InfiniteGrid`, the elements are stored in a `Map` under those keys.
-You can create your own infinite grid implementation by extending `AbstractInfiniteGrid`.
+These classes solve the problem by concatenating the coordinate values for an element into a string, which is then used as a key under which the data for that element is stored.
+A class which extends `AbstractInfiniteGrid` must provide a storage object which implements a specific interface to store the data.

+### `boolean-infinite-grid`

+An `AbstractInfiniteGrid` implementation where the elements are boolean values which default to `false`.
+It is implemented with a `Set` containing the keys for the elements which are `true`.

 ### `bounds`